 Kiddie City, still in bankruptcy at this time, had announced work on plans of a merger with Child World, but it wouldn’t come to fruition as the company couldn’t secure the capital necessary and would announce the closure of the entirety of their stores the following June.
 Child World’s massive markdowns would ultimately become liquidation sales – and the process would take about six weeks to complete before the company was no more.

 Their late decision to adopt a new in-store format was coupled with the debt due to Cole, and the recession’s effect on the market – making a pretty deep hole that they simply weren’t equipped to get out of.
 If anything, the chain was too similar to Toys R Us, even though that was one of their only options.
 Even if they somehow managed to merge with Kiddie City, or survive in some other way, Walmart would’ve destroyed them.
 If we look at another industry, like with video-rental – Hollywood Video was second behind Blockbuster for decades but saw a similar fate for all the same reasons.
 Consolidation has become a bigger trend in modern business, whether big-box chains or department stores and even websites, there’s always someone who can do it better and, more importantly, at a cheaper price.
 Even Toys R Us, a category killer when it came to the toy industry, was overtaken by Walmart and Amazon.
-The world is slowly realizing that we don’t need multiple stores that essentially do the same thing; online or physical – and Child World was a prime example of what happens when you become second best.
+The world is slowly realizing that we don’t need multiple stores that essentially do the same thing, online or physical, and Child World is a prime example of what happens when you become second best.

 “Child World Buys Toy Division”.
 Wall Street Journal.
 April 14, 1975. p.
 3.